ImmortalA/DASH_GMR/docs/dash/DASH_CONFIG_ANALYSIS_REPORT.md

 1. **Intermediate Bodies**: The `*_dist_*` bodies are likely intermediate links and don't need direct mapping.
 They are positioned automatically by the kinematic chain.

 2. **Current Configuration Quality**: The current config is functional and produces good results.
-The improvements are incremental enhancements.
+Remaining improvements are incremental enhancements.

 3. **Testing Approach**: Always test one change at a time to identify what works best.